Cocoa necrosis virus

-Cocoa necrosis virus (CoNV) is a plant pathogenic virus of the genus nepovirus that infects Theobroma cacao en natura causing cacao necrosis disease.
+Cocoa necrosis virus (CoNV) is a plant pathogenic virus of the genus Nepovirus that infects Theobroma cacao en natura causing cacao necrosis disease.
 CoNV is considered synonymous with Strain S of cacao swollen shoot virus.
 Unlike Cacao swollen shoot virus, it is not transmitted by mealybugs nor vectored by aphids, beetles, or leafhoppers that also commonly infest cacao.
-It is serologically, distantly related to Tomato black ring virus and very distantly related to Grapevine chrome mosaic virus.
+Serologically, it is distantly related to Tomato black ring virus and very distantly related to Grapevine chrome mosaic virus.

 Hosts and symptoms

 Cacao necrosis virus is restricted to systemic infection of Theobroma cacao in nature.
 Symptoms on cacao include an acute stage showing translucent veinal necrosis of leaves, necrotic or chlorotic spots of leaves, defoliation, and dieback of shoots that rarely leads to seedling death if infected by the Ghanaian isolate.
 A following recovery phase of live plants shows limited leaf symptoms.

 The virus has been transmitted to numerous diagnostically susceptible host species including Beta vulgaris, Chenopodium amaranticolor, Chenopodium quinoa, Cucumis sativus, Glycine max, Gomphrena globosa, Nicotiana clevelandii, Nicotiana glutinosa, Nicotiana tabacum, Petunia × hybrida, Phaseolus vulgaris, Tetragonia tetragonioides, Theobroma cacao, and Vigna unguiculata, but these plants are not infected in nature.
 The strain used to infect these species was the Ghanaian isolate.
 Three of these species displayed characteristic symptoms: P. vulgaris cv.
 The Prince, Beta vulgaris cv.
 Greentop, and Chenopodium quinoa.
 P. vulgaris develops chlorotic rings 4–5 days post inoculation on the primary leaf site, followed by veinal chlorotic mottling on systemic infection of trifoliate leaves.
 B. vulgaris displays red rings to the inoculated leaves 10 days post infection without systemic infection.
 C. quinoa displays severe tip necrosis 10–12 days post inoculation without systemic infection.

 Indexing of the disease occurs when a rootstock is grafted onto a susceptible cacao cultivar and then the plant is examined for symptom development.